Why does everyone suddenly want to be a coach?

 I chatted with Julien Smith, CEO of Practice, the all-in-one platform for coaches to run their businesses, and he described to me how coming from Silicon Valley he’s observed that today “tons of Silicon Valley entrepreneurs now have coaches where five years ago it was pretty rare”.

-Sure, every VC firm offered help with hiring, strategy, and financing, but they often neglected their founders' development as leaders and humans.
+”Sure, every VC firm offered help with hiring, strategy, and financing, but they often neglected their founders' development as leaders and humans.
 It occurred to me that we focused solely on the outer game of entrepreneurship, overlooking the inner game.
-But based on my experiences with my wife and friends, I knew that the inner game was just as crucial—if not more so—than the outer game.
+But based on my experiences with my wife and friends, I knew that the inner game was just as crucial—if not more so—than the outer game.”

-We’ve seen in recent decades that culture and trends are often established in hubs like Silicon Valley and then the rest of us globally experience the trickle down impact of that happening, and adopt the same norms eventually albeit in a smaller way.
-It’s absolutely the case that the demand for coaching is growing, alongside the supply of people seeking a career in coaching.
+We’ve seen in recent decades that culture and trends are often established in hubs like Silicon Valley and then the rest of us mere mortals eventually experience their trickle down impact and adopt its norms eventually albeit in a smaller way.
+Think of the majority of trends that have crossed into mainstream thresholds, they begin in these circles.

 But it's a domino effect: the more coaches at work in the world… the more coaches there are likely to be as a result.
-Many people will experience the transformative power of coaching firsthand which sparks something within them —a desire to create the same impact in others' lives.
+Many people will experience the transformative power of coaching firsthand which then sparks something within them —a desire to create the same impact in others' lives.
 Suddenly, becoming a leader turns into becoming a leadership coach.

-Why?
 Because it's often easier to guide others through the steps than to walk the path ourselves.
 The allure of strategy and thinking outweighs the challenges of doing the grunt work and execution.

 It's a seductive proposition, indeed.